ObjectIsAdvantag/webex-guestissuer/README.md

 ### Tip : Adding a 'Permanent Guest' to a space

-The general use case for "Permanent Guest" is to call an existing Webex Teams user, and create a space and add Bots or Webex Teams users to the space.
+The general use case for "Permanent Guest" is to call an existing Webex user, and create a space and add Bots or Webex users to the space.

 Sometimes, you may be interested to add a 'Permanent Guest' to an existing space (or newly created space).
 You'll hit a difficulty here since 'Permanent Guest' cannot be reached via their Webex email.
 Simply use the `personId` in the [POST /membership - Create a membership](https://developer.webex.com/endpoint-memberships-post.html) resource.
-Note that you can get the Webex Teams `personId` of a "Permanent Guest" through a [GET /people/me](https://developer.webex.com/endpoint-people-me-get.html) request issued with the "Permanent Guest" access token.
+Note that you can get the Webex `personId` of a "Permanent Guest" through a [GET /people/me](https://developer.webex.com/endpoint-people-me-get.html) request issued with the "Permanent Guest" access token.